ibm-cloud-docs/FileStorage/adjustable-iops.md

 # Adjustable IOPS

-With this new feature, our {{site.data.keyword.filestorage_full}} storage users will be able to adjust the IOPS of their existing {{site.data.keyword.filestorage_short}} on the fly, without the need to create a duplicate or manually  migrate data to new storage.
-User will not experience any kind of outage or lack of access to the storage while the adjustment is taking place.
+With this new feature, our {{site.data.keyword.filestorage_full}} storage users will be able to adjust the IOPS of their existing {{site.data.keyword.filestorage_short}} as needed, without the need to create a duplicate or manually migrate data to new storage.
+User won’t experience any kind of outage or lack of access to the storage while the adjustment is taking place.

-Billing for the storage will be updated to add the pro-rated difference of the new price to the current billing cycle and then billed the full new amount in the next billing cycle.
+Billing for the storage will be updated to add the pro-rated difference of the new price to the current billing cycle.
+Then, the full new amount is billed in the next billing cycle.

 This feature is only available in [select data centers](new-ibm-block-and-file-storage-location-and-features.html).

 ## Why Take Advantage of Adjustable IOPS?

 - Cost management – Some of our clients may only need high IOPS during peak usage times.
-For example, a large retail store has peak usage during the holidays and may need higher iops on their storage then vs the middle of the summer.
+For example, a large retail store has peak usage during the holidays and may need higher IOPS on their storage than versus the middle of the summer.
 This feature allows them to manage their costs and pay for higher IOPs only when they really need it.

 ## Are There Any Limitations?

-This feature is only available for storage that is provisioned in [datacenters](new-ibm-block-and-file-storage-location-and-features.html) with enhanced capabilities.
+This feature is only available for storage that is provisioned in [data centers](new-ibm-block-and-file-storage-location-and-features.html) with enhanced capabilities.

-Clients cannot switch between Endurance and Performance when they adjust their IOPS.
+Clients can’t switch between Endurance and Performance when they adjust their IOPS.
 Users can specify a new IOPS tier or IOPS level for their storage based on the following criteria/restrictions:

-- If original volume is Endurance 0.25 tier, IOPS tier cannot be updated.
+- If original volume is Endurance 0.25 tier, IOPS tier can’t be updated.
-- If original volume is Performance with < 0.30 IOPS/GB, options available should only include size and iops combinations that result in < 0.30 IOPS/GB.
+- If original volume is Performance with < 0.30 IOPS/GB, options available should only include size and IOPS combinations that result in < 0.30 IOPS/GB.
-- If original volume is Performance with >= 0.30 IOPS/GB, options available should only include size and iops combinations that result in >= 0.30 IOPS/GB.
+- If original volume is Performance with >= 0.30 IOPS/GB, options available should only include size and IOPS combinations that result in >= 0.30 IOPS/GB.
 Size (greater than or equal to original volume)

 ## How Does Adjusting IOPS Affect Replication?